Charles F. Voegelin: Personal life

 Voegelin was first married to ethnologist Erminie Wheeler-Voegelin, with whom he conducted fieldwork.
 Later he married linguist Florence M. Voegelin, an accomplished linguist in her own right.
 Together they co-authored numerous publications.

 He died on May 22, 1986.

 Honors

-In 1947 Voegelin was Guggenheim Fellow at Indiana University Bloomington's Department of Anthropology.
+In 1947, Voegelin was Guggenheim Fellow at Indiana University Bloomington's Department of Anthropology.
 He became a fellow of the American Academy of Arts and Sciences in 1951.
 He was president of the Linguistic Society of America in 1954.

-In 1975, several of Voegelin's colleagues and former students collaborated on the festschrift Linguistics and Anthropology: In Honor of C. F. Voegelin.
+In 1975, several of Voegelin's colleagues and former students collaborated on a Festschrift entitled Linguistics and Anthropology: In Honor of C. F. Voegelin.
 In 1983 he was awarded an Honorary Doctorate (Doctor of Humane Letters) by Indiana University Bloomington, as well as a Distinguished Service Award of the American Anthropological Association.
 Voegelin's collected papers are held by the American Philosophical Society.